planetsizecpu/Cave-In/README.md

 ![Test Image 1](/scenes/cavein.jpg)

 I know it does not have the quality of the true arcade game, but the goal is not to market it, but to learn, to play and share the code to others, so they can also learn in his way.
 In addition there are some known functional concerns on behavior, such guards to stop & wait for elevator on same floor (now they jump), and for sure will discover many more, so the development continues.
-It was a good input to see the available videos of the original game, by looking the guards behavior you could learn about it's moving algorithm.

-Official sound support is not available at this time, so no sound is provided for now.
+Official sound support is not available at this time, so no sound is provided by now.

 To run it just download/unpack the files & folders and click on cave.red file if you have the Red language toolchain in your path (yes it runs on interpreter, that's how powerful Red-lang is), otherwise click on cave executable file (not tested on Mac).